patrickrst/nixu-challenge-2019/report/challenges_generated.md

 appears in the secret and that there is only consonants and numbers.
 The user also ran `ls`, which gives us the length (8 chars) of the secret and he ran `md5sum`, which gives us the MD5 hash of the secret.
-Using hashcat mask attack and the hints we have about the secret, we brute forced the MD5 hash to find the value of the TOTP secret [@hashcat_mask].
+Using Hashcat mask attack and the hints we have about the secret, we brute forced the MD5 hash to find the value of the TOTP secret [@hashcat_mask].
 With the secret, we are able to generate a TOTP that is valid for 5 minutes and finally connect to the SSH server to retrieve